cablehead/stacks/README.md

 - Overview page of Stacks, the app

 ### And then

+- Clicking trigger in the Actions Modal doesn't trigger the action

 - Add directory stack
     - Inside directory stacks you can run commands